-- 11. The first important reform needed is to prepare comprehensive educational plans.
+- comprehensive educational plans.
 As stated earlier, our existing plans deal merely with one aspect of planning, namely, the allocation of resources, provided by Central and State Governments, to different sectors of education and within a given sector, to different types of programmes.
 But a comprehensive educational plan goes much beyond this.
 It should deal with the present educational situation, the educational objectives in view and all programmes proposed to realise these objectives.
 It should thus cover plan as well as non-plan expenditure, programmes that involve financial implications as well as those which do not, and also programme for economising expenditure or better utilisation of existing facilities.
 Their linking with programmes of socio-economic development should be much closer than at present. - 12.
-The second important reform needed is to broadbase and decentralise the process of educational planning and to prepare well-coordinated plans at the institutional, district, state and national levels.
+The second important reform needed is to broad-base and decentralise the process of educational planning and to prepare well-coordinated plans at the institutional, district, state and national levels.
 This is so fundamental and radical a departure from the present practice that we would like to deal with it in some detail.